 Atlanta is not shy when it comes to hosting festivals, the latest addition is the Mac n’ Cheese fest, often with multiple festivals per weekend come spring and fall.
 This makes weekend planning difficult, but it allows me to have a variety of options when choosing which festivals to apply to and participate in.

-Chastain Park Arts Festival was my introduction into the outdoor festival circuit.
+Chastain Park Arts Festival was my introduction to the outdoor festival circuit.
 The weekend couldn’t have brought more perfect weather.
 It was low eighties, a light breeze, and a good continuous crowd.
 I was pleased with my profit earnings and the connections I made in the Atlanta art community.

 Virginia Highlands Summerfest came next with an even better weekend, better foot traffic, much hotter days and a lesson in rain.
 I learned to place my oil paintings at the front of my booth, to save my encaustics from the direct sunlight (and potential melting) that inevitably pours in.
 I learned that if there is a chance of rain everything that sits on the ground should be placed on a raised surface.
-The later was a difficult lesson to learn when I opened my tent the next morning to deep puddles and a bag of ruined mats and prints.
+The latter was a difficult lesson to learn when I opened my tent the next morning to deep puddles and a bag of ruined mats and prints.

 Next up is Old Fourth Ward Park Arts Festival in just a week and a half.
 In between spending time with my family on Hilton Head Island, I am ordering new mats and prints, gluing paper to panels, and painting a new batch of fruit and veggies.
 I can’t wait to see what comes from this next festival and the break afterwards until my schedule fills up for the fall.
 Check out more about my new oil paintings below!